-If enrolled in The College’s dental plan, coverage ceases on the last day of the month in which the retirement occurs.
-Retirees and spouses enrolled in the retiree health plan are each eligible for reimbursement up to $100 for one annual routine dental exam and/or cleaning.
+If enrolled, coverage ceases on the last day of the month in which the retirement occurs.
+Retirees and spouses enrolled in the retiree health plan are eligible for reimbursement up to $100 for one annual routine dental exam and/or cleaning.
 A claim form or itemized bill for these services should be submitted to the Benefits Office.

 Vision Coverage for Retirees

-If enrolled The College’s Vision Plan, coverage ceases on the last day of the month in which the retirement occurs.
-Retirees and spouses enrolled in the retiree health plan are each eligible for 100% reimbursement after a $20 copay for one annual routine eye exam.
+If enrolled in the Health Plan, coverage ceases on the last day of the month in which the retirement occurs.
+Retirees and spouses enrolled in the retiree health plan are eligible for 100% reimbursement after a $20 copay for one annual routine eye exam.
 A claim form or itemized bill for these services should be submitted to the Benefits Office.

 Medicare information (Medicare Part A, B, and D)

-General information about Cigna and what they offer regarding Health/Medical benefits.
+Cigna (General information about Cigna and what they offer regarding Health/Medical benefits)

 Retirees eligible for life insurance during employment will continue to receive a life insurance benefit provided the employee retires no earlier than 60 years of age and has been employed for at least 10 years.
 The amount of life insurance will be 25% of the amount in force as an active employee but will not exceed $10,000.
 The College assumes the full cost of the coverage.
 A conversion option for the amount that has been reduced is available through the insurance company.
 Retirees interested in converting the amount that has been reduced to an individual life insurance policy should contact the Benefits Office.